sventschui/swc/ARCHITECTURE.md

 }
 ```

-where number after `#` denotes the hygiene id.
-If two identifiers have same symbol but different hygiene id, it's different.
+where the number after the hash (`#`) denotes the hygiene id.
+If two identifiers have the same symbol but different hygiene ids, they are considered different.

 #### `/ecmascript/transforms/src/hygiene`

-Hygiene pass actually changes symbol of identifiers with same symbol but different hygiene id.
+The hygiene pass actually changes symbols of identifiers with the same symbol but different hygiene ids to different symbols.

 ```js
 let a#0 = 1;